fps/0vpn/README.md

 # Howto

+## General setup

-* Build the helper tool on all machines that want to take part in dynamic node setup (this includes AT LEAST the root node):
+Build the helper tool on all machines that want to take part in dynamic node setup (this includes AT LEAST the root node):

 <pre>go build</pre>

 This should have produced a binary called <code>ezvpn</code> (subject to change.)

-* Generate a master private key in the <code>0vpn</code> folder
+Generate a master private key:

 <pre>wg genkey > private</pre>

 Guard this key carefully.
 It is used to derive all other private keys.
 That is what allows 0vpn to be almost 0-conf.

+## On the root node

+### Configuration

+Copy over the private key into a file called <code>private</code> in the <code>0vpn</code> directory.

-* On the root node: Copy over the <code>root.cfg.example</code> to <code>root.cfg</code> and edit it.
+Copy over the <code>root.cfg.example</code> to <code>root.cfg</code> and edit it.
+Here it is included just as a reference:

 <pre>
 # The name of the root node which is used to derive its private key